Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

     m)	IS.plotsize : size of psf plots [pixels]

-4)** if you want to use your data - open 'VIPR_load_data.m'**
+4) **if you want to use your data - open 'VIPR_load_data.m'**

-    a) Choose your measured z-stack
+    a) The file choice is automatic when you run Main.m

-    * important note: As this code is general for many cases, we cannot define metrics for centering\cropping in advance.
+    * *important note: As this code is general for many cases, we cannot define metrics for centering\cropping in advance.
-    Thus: you need to create a centered z-stack - has to be square and we recommend and odd grid size.
+    Thus: you need to create a centered z-stack - has to be square and we recommend and odd grid size.*

     b) input coordinates associated with the images in any way you want input size needs to match the amount of images loaded
     Default: x=0 ; y = 0 ; z = emitter radius; z_stack_pos - Nominal Focal Plane(NFP) positions (Default - loads NFP mat file for                    TetraPod images)

-5) run ''Main.m''
+5) **run ''Main.m''**

 # Output (of the script ''Main'')